 The City, at its discretion, may directly purchase or expropriate lands for planned infrastructure improvements, in order to provide for orderly development in the Secondary Plan Area.
-Where lands have been identified as required for the construction of the local road network, and where such lands are the subject of a development application, the dedication of such lands shall be required prior to the approval of development on the site.
+Where lands have been identified as required for the construction of the local road network, and where such lands are the subject of a development application, the dedication of such lands shall be required as a condition of approval of development on the site.